leticiagcapovilla/mywikitest/Machine/Groups/CON/sirius_cs_network.md

 Other groups may decide freely whether to use static or dynamic IP addresses on the equipments under their responsibility.

-As we require that the IP addresses be allocated according to the port that the device is connected to, we decided to centralize the [DHCP service](/Machine/Groups/CON/dhcp_servers) in our [[CON:Sirius_control_system_servers|servers]](link) and to use two DHCP features: '''DHCP relay agent''' to forward IP requests from the switches to the server and '''option 82''' to append the respective switch's port and IP address to a DHCPDISCOVER packet.
+As we require that the IP addresses be allocated according to the port that the device is connected to, we decided to centralize the [DHCP service](/Machine/Groups/CON/dhcp_servers) in our [[CON:Sirius_control_system_servers|servers]](link) and to use two DHCP features: **DHCP relay agent** to forward IP requests from the switches to the server and **option 82** to append the respective switch's port and IP address to a DHCPDISCOVER packet.

 <br>